aaron13100/404solution/readme.txt

 = Version 2.9.0 (May 17, 2018) =
 * Improvement: Support custom taxonomies.
+* Improvement: Allow group matching and replacements in regular expression matches.

 = Version 2.8.0 (April 26, 2018) =
 * Feature: When a recognized image extension is requested, only images are used as possible matches.